Skip to Content

 Use this option to specify a separate Prettier configuration file in a custom location.

-Please note this option is only applicable when formatWithPrettier is set to "true".
+Please note this option is only applicable when formatWithPrettier is set to true.

 typedoc.json